anmuller/CusToM/README.md

 calibrated to fit the size and mass of the subject to be analyzed (Muller et al. 2016) (Muller, Pontonnier, and Dumont 2017) (A. Muller et al. 2017).
-Then, from motion capture data (extracted from a c3d file thanks to (Barre and Armand 2014)), the inverse kinematics step computes joint coordinates trajectories against time (Lu and Oíconnor 1999).
+Then, from motion capture data (extracted from a c3d file thanks to (Barre and Armand 2014)), the inverse kinematics step computes joint coordinates trajectories against time (Lu and O‚Äôconnor 1999).
 Then, joint torques are computed thanks to an inverse dynamics step (Featherstone, 2008).
 To this end, external forces applied to the subject have to be known.
 They may be directly extracted from experimental data (as platform forces) or be estimated from motion data by using